switch180/aws-dynamodb-recommendation/readme.md

 **Please note that the simulation of DynamoDB usage is based on the provided metrics and other assumptions, and it might be different from the actual usage.**
 # Deployment

+This deploys a stack that includes the following resources:

+S3 Bucket
+IAM Role
+Lambda Function
+## CloudFormation
 You can deploy this function as a zip file by CloudFormation template that creates the necessary resources such as the Lambda function, IAM role, and environment variables.

 To deploy your function using CloudFormation, you will need to package the source code in a zip file.